To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Do you just want something cheaper to do flat bench and other similar movements?
 Then get a utility bench!

-Are you interested in having more variety in your training?
+Are you interested in having more variety in your weight training?
 Getting an adjustable weight bench allows you to expand your training options considerably.
 Plus, most people will benefit from getting a single bench that can do it all, rather than investing in a separate flat bench.

 Finally, do you want a bench that can decline for different pressing variations, ab work, and other movements?
 If so, then getting an FID bench is what you want to get.
 Simple as that.